-It’s so common to discuss the losses brought by technology – the loss of face-to-face conversations, the loss of a connectedness to the here and now.
-But there is one loss that is often overlooked, and that is the art of thinking.
+It’s so common to discuss the losses brought by technology – the loss of face-to-face conversations, the loss of a connectedness to the here and now – but there is one loss that is often overlooked, and that is the art of thinking.

 Not the art of philosophy and political thinking – that’s going strong, and if anything, it’s made more chaotic by the internet and technology.
 I mean that passive kind of thinking you do on a walk, or just sitting down at a restaurant before the waiter arrives or someone comes to dine with you.